Mental Health Tips and Tricks

 - Beware any kind of ideology that insists you are not 'a special snowflake' and that you're really not that different from everyone else; that fundamentally we are all exactly the same inside.
 I grew up in a place where everyone believed that and they were miserable, bored, and most of them committed all kinds of crimes that never got reported.
 This kind of belief is very common in Communist or Fascist places and it is used to force the population into a herd mentality.
 Pros: you get social support.
 Cons: you completely forget that it's only you experiencing your life, always try to conform to what you think the 'normal, average person' is like (which btw doesn't exist), constantly live in terror of what your masters aka Others would think, have absolutely zero freedom, and live in a zombified state!
 You'll essentially lose your soul if you buy into it.
 If you think you might have fallen into that trap, then your first step is to formulate your own thoughts completely on your own.
 Daydream.
 Ask questions.
 Introspect.
 In particular the "Get to know yourseeeelf" exercise in How To Be You by Jeffrey Marsh is helpful here.
 The answers are within you and yes - you are unique, you are special.
 You wouldn't say a beloved dog or cat was just like another of its kind and therefore replaceable, like a gear in a machine, so you shouldn't say that crap about yourself.

 - The Sweet Potato Queens series and the Uncle John's Bathroom Reader series of books will definitely keep you entertained if you need something fluffy and lighthearted.
 Other good recommendations include Dave Barry and Stanislaw Lem.
+Shitty romance novels are also absolutely great as are shitty (or lighthearted?) romance animes.
+Find yourself some waifus or senpais, no one cares, especially if it keeps you sane.
+Yes, it's perfectly alright to drool over a fictional character, I repeat: NO ONE CARES.
+This is your mental well being at stake, if anyone gives you shit, whatever, they don't matter.
 If you just have access to internet, then raid the meme hoard.

 - Journal each day, even if it's a little.
 That being said, make sure you keep a goal in mind for each journaling session: that of improving your mental health.
 The classic approach to using a diary is to just write down whatever you feel, and maybe that works for some, but pay close attention to what you put in there.
 It should help you, whatever it is.
 For instance, you could write down whatever traumas you've experienced and a plan for how to overcome them.
 You could write down what kind of self-esteem you have, why, and your plan to improve it.
+You could write down what makes you happy, or goal plan in as much detail as possible to increase the likelihood your dreams come true.
 Don't just let yourself wallow in your feelings with that journal - make a plan for improving your mental health and improve it over time.

 - Meditate daily.
 Even if it's just for 2 minutes, the benefits stack over time.
 You don't have to be in any particular position, although with your back straight while sitting up in a chair, hands resting palms down on your legs, is probably the easiest way to focus.
 It's simple.
 Close your eyes, and focus on one of the following: continually telling yourself to "relax" while willing your thoughts to still themselves until there is peace and silence - repeating a word mentally to yourself such as "peace" - focusing on the sensation of breath flowing on the area beneath your nose - imagine literally any kind of environment that you like and imagine yourself there; it can be a place from your past, one you want in your future, or an imaginary place that you come up with just to mentally visit